g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 ### Scenario

-The `Scenario.pidl` allows an agent to interface with some "system" functions.
+The `Scenario.pidl` allows an agent to interface with system functionality to examine how long the scenario has been running and print out logging information.

-... which means "time" and "logging" at this point.

 ```
 // the age of the simulation